jleben/drum-transcription-website/index.md

 ## Transcription and Evaluation

-The symbolic processor operates on information about individual drum hits.
-It takes as input the output file of the audio processor and an additional file that defines the mapping between the detected drum type and strength values on one side and MIDI instrument numbers and note velocities on the other side.
-This mapping is used to generate a MIDI file with notes corresponding to the detected drum hits.
+The symbolic processor operates on information about individual drum hits to transcribe it into MIDI and evaluate the transcription by comparison to a reference file.
+This is done with the aid of a CSV file that defines the mapping between the detected drum types and hit strengths on one side and MIDI instrument numbers and note velocities on the other side.

+### Transcription

+The input to the transcription process is the output of the audio processor.
+With the aid of the mapping file, a MIDI file is generated with notes corresponding to the detected drum hits.
 The MIDI file can easily be loaded into a digital audio workstation (DAW) for resynthesis.

+### Evaluation

-Moreover, this program may also perform a statistical evaluation of the success of drum hit detection, if provided another CSV or MIDI file to serve as ground truth to compare the audio processor\'s output with.
+Statistical evaluation of transcription quality requires an additional CSV or MIDI file to serve as reference to compare the audio processor\'s output with.
 This can be the result of annotation of the drum recording in a DAW.
-However, for highly controlled testing of the system, it is typical to create MIDI scores first and then synthesize them into audio to process using the system.
+However, for highly controlled testing of the system, it is typical to create reference MIDI scores first and then synthesize them into audio to serve as input to the transcription system.
+This avoids the potential ambiguity of real recordings and imprecision in the process of manual annotation.

 The result of quality evaluation contains: